mkhbragg/interval-timer-backend/README.md

 ## Setting up your admin key

-The API allows the user to clear the database of votes–but only if a valid key is provided.
+The API allows the user to update data if a valid key is provided.
 This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

 To set your app up to allow clearing the history:

 * In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
 * Pass the value with requests to the API in a header named `admin_key`.

-See the `reset` endpoint in `server.js` to learn how this works.

 ## Making requests